-What Sensors Are Needed for Self-driving Car Environment perception
+Sensors in Self-driving Car Environment Perception

 Author： Neuvition, IncRelease time：2021-05-14 02:13:15

 Self-driving cars rely on artificial intelligence, visual computing, LiDAR, monitoring devices, and global positioning systems to cooperate, so that computers can operate motor vehicles automatically and safely without human active operation.
 It is mainly composed of environmental perception systems and positioning.
-It consists of navigation system, path planning system, speed control system, motion control system, central processing unit, data transmission bus, etc.
+It consists of a navigation system, path planning system, speed control system, motion control system, central processing unit, data transmission bus, etc.

-Based on traditional cars, autonomous vehicles have expanded visual perception functions, real-time relative map functions, high-speed planning and control functions, and added core software and hardware such as global positioning system antennas, industrial-grade computers, GPS receivers, and radars.
+Based on traditional cars, self-driving cars have expanded visual perception functions, real-time relative map functions, high-speed planning and control functions, and added core software and hardware such as global positioning system antennas, industrial-grade computers, GPS receivers, and radars.
 The perception link collects basic information about the surrounding environment through various sensors, which is the basis of automatic driving, including millimeter-wave radar, LiDAR, ultrasonic sensors, image sensors, and so on.

 Current radar systems mainly include 24 GHz radar for short and medium-range measurement and 77 GHz radar for long-range measurement.
 The advantage of 77 GHz is mainly the accuracy of distance and speed measurement, and its angular resolution is also more accurate.
 Millimeter wave radar can effectively extract depth and speed information, identify obstacles, and have a certain ability to penetrate fog, smoke and dust.
 However, in the case of complicated environmental obstacles, because millimeter waves rely on sound wave positioning, sound waves appear diffuse reflection.
 Lead to a relatively high rate of missed detection and error;